C is for...

 - Cooktown.
 In the 1800s, Cooktown was the main port for the North Queensland gold fields.
 Local hospital records, which are very useful for family history, give information about people from all walks of life, including miners, sailors and railway workers.
 Many had spent time in other parts of Australia and in New Guinea and New Zealand.
 I have indexed Cooktown Hospital admission registers and some local petitions and school records.

 - Croydon.
 Another North Queensland mining town for which I have indexed hospital admission registers.
 During the 1880s, 70% of those admitted to Croydon hospital were born in Britain or Ireland, and about 15% were born in Australia's southern states, especially the Victorian goldfields.
 Some residents of Croydon moved to Western Australia when gold was discovered there.
+The index to Croydon Hospital admissions (with full source locations at the Archives) is now online.

 - Cunnamulla.
 My home town!
 I have indexed various records for Cunnamulla, Eulo and Thargomindah in southwest Queensland.